hellerve/zepsh/README.md

 # zepsh

 The *zep*to *sh*ell.
-BasiREPL that sends
-any command that is not a meta command or is surrounded by parentheses to the system shell.
+Basically a REPL that sends any command that is not a meta command or is surrounded by parentheses to the system shell.

 The config file is `.zepshrc`.
 Both the version in the home directory and the current directory will be read, where the current directory